BlueBrain/neuromapp/README.md

 $ make
 $ make install
 ```

+> Note : On OS X with Clang compiler we need to disable compression miniapp using '-DNEUROMAPP_COMPRESSION=FALSE'

 If you're using GCC 5.1 and above, you may have issues if your full stack (e.g. BOOST) has not been
 compiled with C++11 due to the std::string implementation that changes with GCC 4.9.